 What is a Better Alternative?

 You don’t have to visit a feeding site like Stingray City Grand Cayman in order to enjoy stingrays in the wild.
 Many responsible snorkeling tour operators can get you to natural areas that stingrays frequent, without resorting to unnatural feeding.
 Try searching for responsible snorkeling operators in the area you’re visiting.
 Unfortunately, it can be extremely difficult to find a tour operator in the Caymans that doesn’t offer tours to Stingray City.
 However, many of them offer snorkel options that do not include Stingray City Sandbar or feeding wildlife.
-Let operators know why!
+Let operators know why you are not going swimming with stingrays with them!
 If you can’t find any, try a different destination!
 Unlike some parts of the world, the Caribbean doesn’t have a certification organization for responsible snorkel and dive operators.
 For example, Greenfins maintains an excellent list of environmentally responsible dive centers in Southeast Asia.
 If you know of such an organization in the Caribbean, please let us know in the comments below so we can add it.

-Quick tips for watching stingrays in the wild.
+Quick tips for swimming with stingrays in the wild.

 • Avoid operators and attractions that feed wildlife.
 Wouldn’t you rather see healthy happy animals behaving naturally?